 - A person who is in close contact with a typhoid patient or

-- A person who is traveling to a destination where typhoid fever is prevalent
+- A person who is travelling to a destination where typhoid fever is prevalent

 This two forms in which the prescription is made is as follows: